Toasted-ctrl/RunescapeBot/README.md

 -  Currently the commands do not allow names with spaces in them to be handled, they will be interpreted as two separate inputs.
 A fix will be provided in the future.

 FUTURE IMPLEMENTATIONS
--  Implement updateTracking for if a player changed usernames.
-Should change both tracked_usernames, as well as historical records.
-Should also remove entry from flagged_usernames if present.
-Add check to block requested update if new username is already present in tracked_usernames.
 -  Update removeTracking to also remove username from flagged_usernames, if present.